WP-for-Church/Sermon-Manager/readme.txt

 ## Changelog ##
 ### 2.12.3 ###
+* New: Add capability to specify audio/video starting time (just append `#t=12:12` to the audio/video URL; you can use hours too!)
 * New: Add support for WP-PageNavi
 * Change: Update Plyr to latest + add version in file name
 * Change: Added new layouts to shortcode output
 * Fix: Fix pagination not working in shortcode
 * Dev: Add a filter to easily change permalinks
+* Dev: Plyr will be in debug mode when WP_DEBUG is defined to true

 ### 2.12.2 ###
 * Fix: Audio player styling